ULHPC/ulhpc-docs/docs/accounts/hierarchy.md

 ??? info "ULHPC account (login) vs. Slurm [meta-]account"
     - Your [ULHPC account](index.md) defines the UNIX **user** you can use to connect to the facility and make you known to our systems.
 They are managed by [IPA](ipa.md) and define your `login`.

-    - _Slurm accounts_, further refered to as **meta-account** in the sequel, are more loosely defined in Slurm terminology for accounting purposes, and should be seen as something similar to a UNIX group: it may contain other (set of) slurm account(s), multiple users, or just a single user. **A user may belong to multiple slurm accounts, but must have a DefaultAccount**.
+    - _Slurm accounts_, refered to as **meta-account** in the sequel, are more loosely defined [in Slurm](https://slurm.schedmd.com/accounting.html), and should be seen as something similar to a UNIX group: it may contain other (set of) slurm account(s), multiple users, or just a single user. **A user may belong to multiple slurm accounts, but MUST have a DefaultAccount**, which is set to your line manager or principal investigator meta-account.

 ## Meta-account Tree Organization